joseph-flinn/site/data/posts/0010-plg-support-functions.md

 ### Marketing

 The Marketing group is one of the most impacted group between a PLG organization and an non-PLG organization.
-The approach to marketing is drasitically different.
+The approach to marketing is drastically different.
 PLG marketing uses three key strategies: 1) market through the product, 2) value freemium users, and 3) rely on product data [[1](https://www.toplyne.io/blog/plg-marketing)].

 One of the core ideas of the PLG philosophy is to focus on building a product so well that the users will essentially